Denny Laine: Wings

-In 1971, Laine joined forces with Paul McCartney and wife Linda to form Wings, and he remained with the group for 10 years until they disbanded in 1981, being the only three permanent members of the band.
+In 1971, Laine joined forces with Paul McCartney and wife Linda McCartney to form Wings, and he remained with the group for 10 years until they disbanded in 1981, being the only three permanent members of the band.
 Laine provided lead and rhythm guitars, lead and backing vocals, keyboards, bass guitar and woodwind, in addition to writing or co-writing some of the group's material.
 Laine and the McCartneys were the nucleus of the band and were reduced to a trio twice: the most acclaimed Wings album, Band on the Run, and the majority of material released on London Town, were written and recorded by Wings as a trio.
 Laine was also a frequent contributor to the songwriting process and as lead vocalist.
 He wrote and sang several songs himself ("Time to Hide", "Again and Again and Again"), co-wrote a number of compositions on Band on the Run and London Town, and sang lead vocals on McCartney's songs in full ("The Note You Never Wrote") or in part ("I Lie Around", "Picasso's Last Words", "Spirits of Ancient Egypt").
 During Wings' live concerts, Laine often performed "Go Now", his hit with the Moody Blues, as well as "Time to Hide".

 During his time in Wings, Laine also released two solo albums, Ahh...Laine!
 (1973) and Holly Days (1977), the latter of which was also recorded by Wings' core trio of Laine and the McCartneys.

 While in Wings, Laine also contributed to the album McGear, the second solo album by Mike McCartney in 1974.
 The album also included Mike's brother Paul (using the pseudonym McGear).

 With Wings, Laine enjoyed the biggest commercial and critical successes of his career.
 The non-album single "Mull of Kintyre", co-written with McCartney, became a hit, reaching No. 1 in the UK Singles Chart in 1977 and being the highest-selling single in the country until 1984.
 "Deliver Your Children" (from the album London Town), similarly co-written with McCartney and sung by Laine, was released as a double A-side with "I've Had Enough" in the Netherlands, where it charted at No. 13.

 In January 1980, after Wings leader McCartney was arrested for possession of marijuana, on arrival at an airport in Japan where they were booked to perform a sell-out tour, the band's future became uncertain.
 Laine released his third solo album, Japanese Tears, with the title track as the single; it included several songs recorded by Wings over the years.
 (Laine also formed the short-lived Denny Laine Band with Wings' final drummer Steve Holley.)
 Though Wings briefly reunited in late 1980, on 27 April 1981, Laine left Wings, due to McCartney's reluctance to tour in the wake of the murder of John Lennon.